nucypher/nucypher/docs/source/guides/installation_guide.md

 ### Standard Pip Installation

-In order to isolate global system dependencies from nucypher-specific dependencies, we *highly* recommend using `python-vitrualenv`, Installing `nucypher` and it's dependencies inside a dedicated virtual environment.
+In order to isolate global system dependencies from nucypher-specific dependencies, we *highly* recommend using `python-vitrualenv` to install `nucypher` inside a dedicated virtual environment.

-Full full documentation on virtualenv see: <https://virtualenv.pypa.io/en/latest/>
+For full documentation on virtualenv see: <https://virtualenv.pypa.io/en/latest/>

 Here is the recommended procedure for setting up `nucypher` in this fashion: